Hamad International Airport (DOH) Guide

 π Getting to & from the airport

-The Doha Metro Red Line has its own station connected to the airport and is the cheapest, fastest way into the city, reaching central Doha and interchanges in around 15-20 minutes; a Standard Travel Card costs about QAR 10 with top-up rides at roughly QAR 2 each.
+The Doha Metro Red Line has its own station (a short covered walk from Terminal 1) and is the cheapest, fastest way into the city, reaching Msheireb β the central interchange with the Green and Gold lines β in around 15 minutes; single rides are about QAR 2 (roughly USD 0.55) or QAR 6 for a day pass, loaded onto a reusable Standard Travel Card that costs about QAR 10.
 Metered taxis (Karwa) and app-based rides wait at the arrivals level, and a trip to the West Bay / city-centre hotels typically runs around QAR 50-70 depending on distance and traffic.
 Karwa and hotel shuttles are also available.
 For most travellers arriving with light luggage the Metro is unbeatable on price, while a taxi or private transfer is the simplest door-to-door choice with bags.

 ποΈ Lounges